chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 #### 3. Upload data and make optimisations according to task 1 or 2
 In the application, the required data sets are uploaded in the tab **Load data**, after which you need to proceed to the tab **Run GSEA**.
 Further information on the necessary fields to be clicked and filled out can be obtained from the screenshots in folder `Results/Intermediate_results/GSEA_Web`.
 Note that in each step, the random seed is set to **149**.

-Optimisation steps for tasks 1 and 2:
+Optimisation steps for tasks 1 and 2 (corresponding screenshots are indented; the documentation of the optimisation processes can also be inspected in the respective *R* file as comments ):

-1. Upload pre-processed gene expression data set and phenotype assignments: upload **exprdat_default_... .gct**
+1. Upload pre-processed gene expression data set and phenotype assignments: upload **exprdat_default_... .gct** and run the method with all parameters in their default configuration
+   - **01Param_Default.PNG**: The default parameters are specified, including
+      - the gene expression data set exprdat_default_ ... .gct (tab "Expression dataset")
+      - gene set database GO with subontology Biological Processes (tab "Gene sets database")
+      - the exponent "weighted" in the computation of the enrichment score (tab "Enrichment statistic")
+      - the metric "Signal2Noise" for ranking the genes (tab "Metric for ranking genes")
+      - the random seed 149 (tab "Seed for permutation")
+    - **01Results_Default.PNG**: The overview of the results can be inspected.
+Obtain number of differentially enriched gene sets by adding up the numbers indicated in row "XX             gene sets are significant at FDR < 25%" across
+      - "Enrichment in phenotype: 0" and
+      - "Enrichment in phenotype: 1" <br />
+  &rarr; note that the results (and especially **the relevant adjusted p-value**) can also be inspected in the Excel file of the same name
 2. Change RNA-Seq transformation method: upload **exprdat_vst_... .gct**
+    - **02Param_vst.PNG**: Gene expression data set is changed to exprdat_vst_ ... .gct (see tab "Expression dataset")
+    - **02Results_vst.PNG**: Overview of results for gene expression data set exprdat_vst_ ... .gct
 3. Change pre-filtering method: upload **exprdat_vst_filterByExpr_... .gct**
+    - **03Param_filterByExpr.PNG**: Gene expression data set is changed to exprdat_filterByExpr_ ... .gct (see tab "Expression dataset")
+    - **03Results_filterByExpr.PNG**: Overview of results for gene expression data set exprdat_filterByExpr_ ... .gct
-4. **For task 1 only**: change gene set database to KEGG ("c2.cp.kegg...")
+4. **For task 1 only**: Change gene set database to KEGG ("c2.cp.kegg...")
+    - **04Param_KEGG.PNG**: Change gene set database to KEGG (see tab "Gene sets database"; **for task 1 only**)
+    - **04Results_KEGG.PNG**: Overview of results for gene set database to KEGG (**for task 1 only**)
 5. Change metric for ranking genes
-    - change to **tTest**
+    - 5.1 change to **tTest**
+       - **05Param_tTest.PNG**: Change ranking (gene-level ranking) metric to "tTest" (see tab "Metric for ranking genes")
+       - **05Results_tTest.PNG**: Overview of results for metric to "tTest"
-    - change to **Diff_of_classes**
+    - 5.2 change to **Diff_of_classes**
+      - **05Param_DoC.PNG**: Change ranking (gene-level ranking) metric to "Diff_of_Classes" (see tab "Metric for ranking genes")
+      - **05Results_DoC.PNG**: Overview of results for metric "Diff_of_Classes"
 6. Change enrichment statistic
-    - change to **classic**
+    - 6.1 change to **classic**
+      - **06Param_exp0.PNG**: Change exponent parameter (in calculation of enrichment score) to "classic" (see tab "Metric for ranking genes")
+      - **06Results_exp0.PNG**: Overview of results for parameter "classic"
-    - change to **weighted_p1.5**
+      - 6.2 change to **weighted_p1.5**
+      - **06Param_exp1KOMMA5.PNG**: Change exponent parameter (in calculation of enrichment score) to "weighted_p1.5" (see tab "Metric for ranking genes")
+      - **06Results_exp1KOMMA5.PNG**: Overview of results for parameter "weighted_p1.5"
-    - change to **weighted_p2**
+    - 6.3 change to **weighted_p2**

-For each optimisation step, the results of the GSEA run can be found in the provided report tab:

-- For task 1, you add up the number of gene sets reported as "significant at FDR < 0.25" under both tabs "Enrichment in phenotype: ..."
-- For task 2, you get the adjusted p-value of the given gene set by transferring both "Detailed enrichment results in html format" to Excel and inspecting column "FDR_qval"
+      - **06Param_exp2.PNG**: Change exponent parameter (in calculation of enrichment score) "weighted_p2" (see tab "Metric for ranking genes")
+      - **06Results_exp2.PNG**: Overview of results for parameter "weighted_p2"

 In each optimisation step, you compare the results w.r.t. the given task to the results from the previous step and choose the option yielding better results.

-#### 4. Inspect documentation of the results (folder `Results/Screenshots_WebApplications`)

-Note that the optimisation of GSEA was carried out over several months and by hand.
+Important note: the optimisation of GSEA was carried out over several months and by hand.
 In this period, the application was updated as well as the gene set database GO (with subontology biological process).
 The versions that were current in the respective optimisation processes can be found in the screenshots containing the name "Param", namely
 - in the top left corner for the version of the overall web application
 - in the specified gene set database (tab **Gene Sets database**) for the version of the gene set database

-The screenshots are numbered according to the optimisation step.

-- **optim. step 1**: GSEA results are generated using all options in default configuration
-  - **01Param_Default**: The default parameters are specified, including
-      - the gene expression data set exprdat_default_ ... .gct (tab "Expression dataset")
-      - gene set database GO with subontology Biological Processes (tab "Gene sets database")
-      - the exponent value p=1 in the computation of the enrichment score (tab "Enrichment statistic")
-      - the metric for ranking the genes (tab "Metric for ranking genes")
-      - the random seed ("Seed for permutation")
-  - **01Results_Default**: The overview of the results can be inspected.
-Obtain number of differentially enriched gene sets by adding up the numbers indicated in row "XX gene sets are significant at FDR < 25%" across
-      - "Enrichment in phenotype: 0" and
-      - "Enrichment in phenotype: 1" <br />
-  &rarr; note that the results can also be inspected in the Excel file of the same name In addition to the screenshots, the optimisation processes are documented in the respective *R* scripts as comments.
-  - **02Param_vst**: Gene expression data set is changed to exprdat_vst_ ... .gct (see tab "Expression dataset")
-  - **02Results_vst**: Overview of results that result from changing gene expression data set to exprdat_vst_ ... .gct
-  - **03Param_filterByExpr**: Gene expression data set is changed to exprdat_filterByExpr_ ... .gct (see tab "Expression dataset")
-  - **03Results_filterByExpr**: Overview of results that result from changing gene expression data set to exprdat_filterByExpr_ ... .gct
-  - **04Param_KEGG**: Change gene set database to KEGG (see tab "Gene sets database"; **for task 1 only**)
-  - **04Results_KEGG**: Overview of results that result from changing the gene set database to KEGG (**for task 1 only**)
-  - **05Param_DoC**: Change ranking metric to "Diff_of_Classes" (see tab "Metric for ranking genes")
-  - **05Results_DoC**

 ***
 ### GSEAPreranked